hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 This definitional approach allows for individual concepts, agnostic to a specific domain or use case, to be defined and agreed at a national-level without the need for a separate project or to specify conformance requirements for a particular use case.

 For representation and use of local concepts, Australian realm IGs and implementers are expected to (in order of precedence):
+* comply with AU Base and AU Core
 * use the core FHIR extension, search parameter, or operation where available, otherwise
 * use the AU Base defined extension, search parameter, or operation where available, otherwise
 * use the domain-specific IG (e.g. AU Patient Summary or AU eRequesting) defined extension, search parameter, or operation, otherwise